wisdom99416/4-1/README.md

 Hi!
 My name is Hyerin OH.

-My major is Advertising & Public Relations.
-My double major is Statistic.
+My major is Advertising, Public Relations and Statistic.

 Nice to meet you!